Why Every Mom Needs A Postpartum Planner If She’s Expecting

 With the help of a single Postpartum Planner, you can be on your way to experiencing the most positive fourth trimester every mom dreams of!

 Using a Postpartum Planner can help you Prepare for Postpartum!

-When you’re tied up taking birth classes, scheduling hospital tours, attending doctor appointments — the last thing you’re probably thinking about is what life will be like postpartum
+When you’re tied up taking birth classes, scheduling hospital tours, and attending doctor appointments — the last thing you’re probably thinking about is what life will be like postpartum

 Sure you’ve read countless Instagram posts about how mom life is tough and how many of us cry with our babies, but it can’t be that bad right?

 It’s the small hidden challenges inside all the small details that pop up and make it things difficult.